konrad1977/swift-development/ASYNC-REBUILD-DETECTION.md

 ;; Clear it manually
 M-x swift-development-clear-hash-cache

-;; Or delete the file
+;; Or delete the directory
-rm /path/to/project/.swift-file-hashes.el
+rm -rf /path/to/project/.swift-development
 ```

 ### False positives with mtime detection